Hummus, a smooth and creamy dip made from chickpeas, lemon, tahini and garlic. This is my family's Lebanese hummus recipe.

 Did you know you can serve hummus warm?

-If serving hummus for breakfast, you can always find it paired with foul moudamas.
+If eating hummus for breakfast, you can always find it paired with foul moudamas.

-If your hummus is not smooth, it could be because the chickpeas were not fully cooked, or because the ingredients were not processed long enough.
+If your hummus is not smooth, it could be that the chickpeas were not fully cooked until super tender.
+Or the ingredients were not processed long enough.
 To fix this, you can add more ice water to the food processor, or process the ingredients for longer.

 Ingredients